01 of 05

 - Cut (8) 4-3/4" x 44" strips, then cut (72) 4-3/4" squares**

 **Additional fabric is needed if yardage isn't at least 43" wide after removing selvages.
-See How to Calculate Yardage for Quilts.Continue to 2 of 5 below.
+If you are new to calculating yardage, this tutorial will help.Continue to 2 of 5 below.

 02 of 05